 house my sheep in the Winter/Spring.
 That is, I lamb in winter months

 and finish my lambs on grain.
 The advantages of this system are:

 Larger lamb crops.
 Ewes bred in September and October have the

 very little impact on my flock's production.
 Also, I can just

 Premium price.
 Most

-years, lamb prices are highest between May and Sept.
+years, lamb prices are highest from May through Sept.